langusta/books/books.md

 Currently read:

-* From AI to Zombies
-* Pułapki Myślenia, Kahneman - psychology
 * Good and Real, Drescher
 * Państwo, Platon
 * 59 seconds, Think a little, change a lot, Wiseman (198 pages) - self-help
-* More Precisely: The Math You Need to Do Philosophy

 Queue: